-Systems and processes were embedded, and staff worked together in such a way that the inspection only highlighted two minor issues and the provider assured us these would be addressed immediately after the inspection.
+Systems and processes were embedded, and staff worked together in such a way that where the inspection only highlighted a number of minor issues and the provider assured us these would be addressed immediately after the inspection.

 The information and evidence presented during the inspection process was clear and well documented.